marmelab/react-admin/docs/Architecture.md

 Whenever a react-admin component fetches data or defines a callback, the component creates a context and puts the data and callback in it.

 For instance, the `<Admin>` component creates an `I18NProviderContext`, which exposes the `translate` function.
-All components in the application can use the `useTranslate` hok, which reads the `I18NProviderContext`, to translate their labels and messages.
+All components in the application can use the `useTranslate` hook, which reads the `I18NProviderContext`, to translate their labels and messages.

 ```jsx
 import { useTranslate } from 'react-admin';